-Interestingly, what researchers did find as a result is that women who stopped hormones due to the WHI report had higher incidence of hip fracture.
+Interestingly, what researchers did find as a result is that women who stopped hormones due to the WHI report had a higher incidence of hip fractures.

 Another study, from Yale, extrapolates that more than 91,000 women ages 50 to 59 who had hysterectomies and were not prescribed estrogen died prematurely from cardiovascular disease between 2002 and 2012.

 There's a fascinating review of just how botched that initial report was:

 Later analysis of WHI data showed these younger women had an absolute risk of 12 adverse events per 10 000 women — less than a third of the risk of adverse events noted among women aged 70 to 79 — as well as fewer cancers, fractures and deaths from any cause compared to the placebo group.

 A pretty good description of the real risk is here:

 For example, in 50-60-year-old women taking combination estrogen-progestin therapy, the estimated additional risk of breast cancer is 3 cases per 1000 women on five years of therapy.
 That is a very small absolute risk.
 Further, in those 50-60-year-old women taking estrogen alone, it is estimated that there will be 2.5 fewer cases of breast cancer per 1000 women on treatment for five years.